incrediblemohnish5/Almost_PerfectPromptEngineering/README.md

 **trim everything that doesn't add information.**

-> Karpathy has talked about this — model attention is finite. every word competes.
+AI researchers have pinpointed this  model attention is finite. every word competes.

-## RULE 9: For complex tasks — break it up
+# RULE 9: For complex tasks — break it up

 don't ask for everything in one shot.